SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-Check-Reason`: An optional alternative for the "object:reason" element in an Object Check response and MUST be used accordingly.

-- `REPP-Queue-Size`: Return the number of unackknowledged messages in the client message queue.
+- `REPP-Queue-Size`: Return the number of unacknowledged messages in the client message queue.
 The server MAY include this header in all REPP responses.
     <!--TODO ISSUE 40: return queue size for all results-->

 - `Cache-Control`:  The client MUST never cache results, the server MUST always return the value "No-Store" for this header, as described in [@!RFC7234, section 5.2.1.5].